 The assembly was led by Strongbow, a Norman lord from Wales.
 The Normans were dark in complexion, often with dark hair and eyes.
-Like the Vikings, they shared similar ‘dark intentions’ to rule the country and colonise the land.
+Like the Vikings, they shared similar ‘dark intentions’ to rule the country, the native Irish people, and colonise the land.

 Their names would have, at this point, been changed to more Anglicised versions.
 However, it is likely that they never lost their status as ‘dark invaders’ or ‘black foreigners’.

 Theories – working with what we know

 With an understanding of the Norman invaders and their integration into Irish society, we can deduce that this is, in fact, where the term ‘Black Irish’ spawned from.